 It’s important to offer a selection of creative, collaborative work settings, from formal hot desking environment to more relaxed soft seating and maybe even a ball pit!
 But zones should also offer more enclosed, private spaces.

 In open-plan offices where this becomes difficult, enclosed pods or areas with acoustic, noise-reducing panels can give staff some much-needed privacy.
-A healthy mixture of collaborative and private spaces will allow people to organize their workflow in a more productive way, avoiding interruptions and removing stress.
+A healthy mixture of collaborative and private spaces will allow people to organise their workflow in a more productive way, avoiding interruptions and removing stress.

 ABW models can enhance employee experience (EX) by promoting personalization and flexibility.
 Employees appreciate the autonomy to choose their workspace based on their mood or task, directly contributing to improved well-being.
 Wellness features such as relaxation zones, biophilic design elements, and access to outdoor spaces can further boost morale.
 Additionally, integrating activity-based working with hybrid work policies can ensure that employees feel supported in the office or remotely.